ericoporto/ags-manual-wiki/_Game.md

 Game settings let you configure the overall game's behavior.

 Game elements represent various objects and functionality in your game.
 They act, and may be interacted with when the game runs.
 These are: Characters, GUI, Dialogs, Inventory Items, Rooms, and few others.
-Some elements are created right in the Editor, but there are few that may only be created in script, these are sometimes referred as "dynamic objects".
+Most elements are created right in the Editor, but there are few that may only be created in script, these are sometimes referred as "dynamic objects".

-Resources (also called "assets" by some) help game and game's elements to be seen and heard: Sprites, Audio clips and video files, animation Views, Fonts, Translations, and similar things.
+Resources (also called "assets") help game and game's elements to be seen and heard: Sprites, Audio clips and video files, animation Views, Fonts, Translations, and similar things.
 Game resources may also include extra files, in case you need to package custom data with your game, this option is meant for advanced users.

 Finally, scripts are a kind of "programs" within your game.
 They let you tell the engine what should happen while the game is run.
 What you setup in the Editor is only the *starting state* of your game.
 It's the scripts that make your game alive, actually make something *happen* in it.
 Scripts are written in a scripting language, called simply AGS Script.
 This manual has a full section dedicated to this language, and available commands.

 In AGS the game's flow is based on Rooms.
 Room is a scene where any game activity takes place.
 The game may consist of one or many rooms, but only one Room may be loaded and active at the current time.
 All inactive rooms are unloaded, and only keep their saved states from the last time they were visited.
 When game switches to another room, the previous one saves its state in game's memory and gets unloaded.
 If a room was visited once before, then, upon loading it again, its state is restored.
-That's the default behavior, but you may also override it and make it so that the room does not keep its state, and resets each time its visited again.
+That's the default behavior, but you may also override it and make it so that the room does not keep its state, and resets each time it is visited again.

 Characters are another essential element of the game.
 In AGS one of the characters must be assigned as a "playable character" (or "player character").
 The idea is that the "player character" is the one which player controls by default, but, more importantly, it's this character that allows to switch rooms: engine always loads the room in which the player character is located.
 Rooms are changed by moving the player character elsewhere.